East Bay Community Music Project

 About

-The East Bay Community Music Project, a 501(c)3 non-profit organization, promotes community through music-making for people of all ages, cultural backgrounds, abilities, and economic status.
+The East Bay Community Music Project, a casual grassroots organization, promotes community through music-making for people of all ages, cultural backgrounds, abilities, and economic status.
 We believe that music- making is as intrinsic to the human experience as language, preparing food and nurturing children.
 With this in mind we create and facilitate events, gatherings and classes that empower individuals and groups to make music that expresses their feelings, challenges their bodies and minds and engages them with their community.

 East Bay Community Music Project events are a chance to make music with your peers, your elders, the youth of your community, experienced musicians and those that will learn from you.
 We make music with our bodies, our voices, with instruments that you bring with you and instruments that are on-site.
 Familiar sing-alongs and poetry created on-the-spot, just for the occasion.
 Activities are facilitated by experienced teachers and by members of the community who are inspired to share.
 There is a road map, and also lots of room for spontaneity, improvisation, and the unexpected.
 Not a music class, but there is an educational element for those that want to learn.
 The emphasis is on mutuality, the community bonds that grow from collective music-making, and fun.